Climate of Brazil: Temperatures

 Temperatures north of the Tropic of Capricorn, especially in low-altitude areas, are high, averaging above 25 °C, but not reaching the summer extremes of up to 40 °C in the temperate zones.
 There is little seasonal variation near the equator other than the rainfall frequency.
 Average temperatures below the Tropic of Capricorn are mild, ranging from 13 °C to 22 °C.

-The highest temperature officially registered in Brazil was 44.8 °C in Nova Maringá, Mato Grosso state, on 4 and 5 November 2020.
+The highest temperature officially registered in Brazil was 44.8 °C in Araçuaí, Minas Gerais state, on 19 November 2023.
 The lowest temperature officially recorded in Brazil was -14 °C in Caçador, Santa Catarina state, on 11 June 1952.
 However, the summit of Morro da Igreja, a mountain situated in the municipality of Urubici, also in Santa Catarina, recorded a temperature of -17.8 °C on 30 June 1996 unofficially.

 There are frosts south of the Tropic of Capricorn during the winter (June–September).

 Although most of Brazil lies in the tropics, more than 60 percent of the country's population live in areas which are cooled either by altitude, sea winds or polar fronts.
 Some coastal cities of Rio de Janeiro, Recife and Salvador can get extremely hot, with temperatures exceeding 40 C in heat waves.
 For example, Rio reached 43.2 °C on 26 December 2012.
 However, plateau cities such as São Paulo, Brasília and Belo Horizonte have mild climates, and the southern cities of Porto Alegre and Curitiba have mild winters, but while Curitiba has a warm summer due to the average elevation of 934.6 m, Porto Alegre has a hot summer, with an average elevation of only 10 m.